NotCleo/GDS-to-RTL/README.md

 ----

-It was here, when I decided to switch to viewing the VCD file in ASCII at this point, which reveals the following message "TRY AGAIN" (at 1255000 ps marker):
+It was at this point while viewing the waveform when I decided to switch to viewing the VCD file in ASCII.

+Which revealed the following message "TRY AGAIN" (at 1255000 ps marker):

 ![Surfer showing waveform displaying "TRY AGAIN"](https://github.com/NotCleo/GDS-to-RTL/blob/main/Images/try_again_message.png)